1005jh/jasonkang14.github.io/content/posts/2020-03-08---How-to-Use-Google-SMTP.md

   - "smtp"
   - "python"

-description: "How to use Google SMPT, which is FREE!!"
+description: "How to use Google SMTP, which is FREE!!"
 ---

 I had to create a feature where uses report certain things to me when they find a bug in my app.
 Instead of making a list of reports via Google Sheet, I thought it would be easier to make them email the information to me so that I can deal with it as soon as I receive the email.